Renji-XD/texthooker-ui/README.md

 ### I can't connect to the websocket with textractor-websocket.

--   This plugin requires that textractor captures at least one line before starting the server - connect manually afterwards
+-   [Sadolit's textractor-websocket](https://github.com/sadolit/textractor-websocket) requires that textractor captures at least one line before starting the server - connect manually afterwards.
+Alternatively try [kuroahna's textractor_websocket](https://github.com/kuroahna/textractor_websocket) which does not have this issue.

 ### I can't connect to the websocket with TextractorSender.